Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 Dear Facebook,

-My ad account (ID: …..) was suspended and I received a notice that read: We noticed some unusual activity…
+My ad account (ID: …..) was suspended, and I received a notice that read: We noticed some unusual activity…

-Recently I was on a business trip, so I had to log into my account from another IP.
+Recently, I was on a business trip, so I had to log in to my account from another IP.
 I suppose this is why the algorithm was triggered.

 I confirm I’m the real owner of this Facebook account.
 Attached are my ID card and bank statements.
-I can provide any additional documentation you need.

 Please recover my ad account so that I can restart my campaigns.
 Thank you.